eddmann/eddmann.github.io/_posts/2021/2021-02-11-advent-of-code-2015-day-18-like-a-gif-for-your-yard.md

 };
 ```

-Based on the provided set of lights that are currenty _on_, we determine the listing of all these lights including any valid neighbouring light positions.
+Based on the provided set of lights that are currently _on_, we determine the listing of all these lights, including any valid neighbouring light positions.
-Combined these are all the possible lights that could be returned from this state transition as on.
+Combined, these are all the possible lights that could be returned from this state transition as on.
-From here, we filter done to only include lights that meet the rules explained above.
+From here, we filter down to only include lights that meet the rules explained above.

-Combining all this functionality together (and with the help of the `repeat` function we created on a previous day), we can iterate over this animation for 100 transitions, and return the desired count of the lights that are on 🌟.
+Combining all this functionality together (and with the help of the `repeat` function we created on a previous day), we can iterate over this animation for 100 transitions and return the desired count of the lights that are on 🌟.

 ```typescript
 const part1 = (input: string): number => {